dplyr |

 6 17 d <NA>

-If the common columns in both tables have different names, you will need to modify the by =
+If the shared keys have different names in each table, you need to specify the by =

 argument as by = c("left_col" = "right_col")